COVID-19 pandemic in Nebraska: Timeline

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed cases.
+Actual case numbers are probably higher.
+Reinfections are counted as additional cases.; ↑ Includes 3,705 cases from unknown counties.; ↑ Includes 14 deaths from unknown counties.; ↑ Includes 75,159 nonresidents or persons from unknown counties.; ↑ July 2019 population estimate from "U.S. Census Bureau Quick Facts: Nebraska".
+United States Census Bureau.
+Retrieved June 8, 2020.;

 2020

 February

 February 7, 2020, 57 Americans were evacuated from Wuhan, China to Nebraska.
 University of Nebraska Medical Center and Nebraska Medicine supported the federal quarantine operation at Camp Ashland, a Nebraska National Guard facility near Omaha.
 On February 17, thirteen Americans were repatriated to University of Nebraska Medical Center from the Diamond Princess off the coast of Japan.
 Ten had tested positive, and three others had been exposed.
 Three days later, eleven of these people tested positive.

 March

 On March 6, Governor Pete Ricketts announced Nebraska's first presumptive case, a 36-year-old woman from Omaha who had recently returned from a trip to England.
 On March 19, Ricketts began to institute restrictions on commerce and public gatherings via the "Directed Health Measures" (DHM) system, within individual counties based on the number of active infections in a region.
 Nebraska's first two deaths were announced on March 27; the state had reached 83 confirmed cases.
 A third death was announced on March 30, followed by a fourth the next day.